The students have led the way in the merger of cultures, drawing together friendships and networks from all three schools.

 1:1 Student Computer Ratio

-The school provides every student and teacher with an IBM Thinkpad Tablet PC with Microsoft Office Suite 2007.
+The school provides every student and teacher with an Apple iPad.
+IBM Thinkpad Tablet PCs are available for overnight use for special projects.
 There are 25 networked printers, with onsite tech support.
 The school complies with the Children's Internet Filtering Act.

 Wireless internet is available throughout the campus, including every classroom.
 Each classroom also has an interactive "smart board" and an LCD projector to support the use of the latest teaching techniques.
 Academy of Our Lady offers courses in business computer applications, Desktop Publishing, and Web Design.